 In the first round of interview (Round 1 or 5), all information pertains to the current spouse or partner.
 Users can find marital status, spouse id, gender, age in categories, education, whether the spouse/partner needs personal care, and information about where the spouse/partner lives on the SP public use file.
 Month and year of birth and age are found on the SP sensitive demographic file.
 On the OP file, the spouse/partner can be identified by the spouse/partner relationship indicator and the more general variable indicating type of relationship to SP.
 Spouse/partner's gender, categorical age, and whether in the SP's household are on the public file, whereas month and year of birth and age in single years are on the OP sensitive demographic file.

-Round 1 or 5 Spouse/Partner information SP file variable(#=1 OP file variable (# = 1 ltem(s) or 5) or 5) Marital status hh#martlstat HH1 ID hh#dspouseid opid Relationship is Spouse/Partner op#spouprtnr HH4A1 Relationship to SP op#relatnshp HH4A1 Gender hh#spgender op#gender HH5 Month of Birth hh#modob (s) op#birthmo (s) HH6A Year of Birth hh#yrdob (s) op#birthyr (s) HH6C Age Category hh#dspouage op#dage HH7, HH8 Age in Single Years hh#dspousage (s) op#age (s) HH7, HH8 Education level hh#spouseduc op#eduspo HH9 Needs Personal Care hh#spoupchlp HH10 SP Lives with Spouse/Partner hh#livwthspo op#prsninhh HH11 Kind of Place Spouse/Partner Lives hh#placekind HH12 SP Living Arrangement (incl. w, w/o spouse) hh#dlvngarrg Derived op#leveledu also includes information on spouse/partner's education level
+Round 1 or 5 Spouse/Partner information SP file variable(#=1 or 5) OP file variable (# = 1 or 5) ltem(s) Marital status hh#martlstat HH1 ID hh#dspouseid opid Relationship is Spouse/Partner op#spouprtnr HH4A1 Relationship to SP op#relatnshp HH4A1 Gender hh#spgender op#gender HH5 Month of Birth hh#modob (s) op#birthmth (s) HH6A Year of Birth hh#yrdob (s) op#birthyr (s) HH6C Age Category hh#dspouage op#dage HH7, HH8 Age in Single Years hh#dspousage (s) op#age (s) HH7, HH8 Education level hh#spouseduc op#eduspo HH9 Needs Personal Care hh#spoupchlp HH10 SP Lives with Spouse/Partner hh#livwthspo op#prsninhh HH11 Kind of Place Spouse/Partner Lives hh#placekind HH12 SP Living Arrangement (incl. w, w/o spouse) hh#dlvngarrg Derived op#leveledu also includes information on spouse/partner's education level created to combine prior information (current spouse who is same as prior round or new spouse).
+Variable labels in these cases will read "Update and New."
+In instances where the information is simply carried forward from the time it was added (e.g. education of spouse) it will read "When Added."